Coiot/cbr-main/src/albums/s4/Episode41.5.md

 - scene_number: 14
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode41.5-scene14.jpeg
-  narration: "<p></p>"
+  narration: "<p>The balance of power shifts as Ndongo’s forces finally breach the walls of Sierra Leone’s capital.
+The kingdom falls, its survivors scattering into the wilderness.
+Ndongo solidifies its control over the region.</p>"
 - scene_number: 15
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode41.5-scene15.jpeg
-  narration: "<p>The Selkups brace for invasion.
+  narration: "<p>The Selkups and Faroes, once peaceful, now find themselves dragged into conflict.
+Their lands, rich in resources, are too valuable to remain untouched.
+The frozen north becomes a battleground.
+The Selkups brace for invasion.
 Their warriors, clad in furs and armed with iron, prepare to defend their frozen homeland.</p>"
 - scene_number: 16
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode41.5-scene16.jpeg